 In a follow-up study of 65 patients with CSID who responded to a questionnaire after being identified by a record of prescriptions for enzyme replacement therapy, 53 of 65 reported the onset of symptoms before 1 year of age, 7 between 1 and 10 years old, and 5 after 10 years of age (22); however, the age at which a diagnosis was made was shifted to the right, with only 17 of 65 diagnosed in the first year, 30 between 1 and 5 years, 10 between 5 and 10 years, and 8 after 10 years of age.
 The potential reasons for this delay in diagnosis include a mistaken diagnosis of protein intolerance in infancy with multiple formula changes and the elimination of glucose oligomers (maltodextrin) that are partially hydrolyzed by sucrase in favor of glucose monomers in amino acid-based formulas (29).
 A diagnosis of food allergy often also leads to the elimination juices and baby foods that may have a high sucrose load, further masking the true underlying cause of diarrhea in patients with CSID.
 Later in childhood, a diagnosis of chronic nonspecific diarrhea often will result in a lower carbohydrate, higher fat diet, and the elimination of all juices with improvement in symptoms of patients with CSID (30).
 Older children and adolescents with CSID and diarrhea-predominant IBS may learn which foods trigger their symptoms and avoid those foods, thus masking their true diagnosis.
 In addition, chronic carbohydrate malabsorption may act as a prebiotic stimulus to colonic bacterial growth, creating a significant increase in the capacity to ferment and salvage malabsorbed carbohydrate, and stimulate colonic shortchain fatty acid synthesis and sodium and fluid reabsorption by the colonocyte (31).
-Colonic bacterial flora "adaptation" may thus contribute to a decrease in diarrhea symptoms over time in some patients with CSID.
+Colonic bacterial flora ''adaptation'' may thus contribute to a decrease in diarrhea symptoms over time in some patients with CSID.

 TABLE 1.
 Presenting symptoms in 65 patients with CSID (22)

-Symptom No. patients (%)
+No. patients (%)

-Diarrhea 62 (95)
+62 (95)

-Bloating/gas 55 (85)
+55 (85)

-Abdominal pain 43 (66)
+43 (66)

-Irritability 43 (66)
+43 (66)

-Diaper rash 40 (62)
+40 (62)

-Failure to thrive 39 (60)
+39 (60)

-Nausea/vomiting 22 (34)
+22 (34)

-Irritable bowel syndrome 12 (18)
+12 (18)